quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Together, these lines of evidence suggest that *Mbd4* can modulate sensitivity to many types of exogenous mutagens, potentially through its role in determining whether cells harboring DNA damage should undergo apoptosis [@PMID:14614141;@PMID:14562041].
 We speculate that in mice with deficient 8-oxoguanine repair &mdash; caused by a mutator allele in *Mutyh*, for example &mdash; reactive oxygen species (ROS) could cause accumulation of DNA damage in the germline.
-If those germ cells harbor fully functional copies of *Mbd4*, they might be able to trigger apoptosis and mitigate the effects of a *Mutyh* mutator allele.
+If those germ cells harbor fully functional copies of *Mbd4*, they might be able to trigger apoptosis and partially mitigate the effects of a *Mutyh* mutator allele.
 However, mice with reduced activity of both *Mbd4* and *Mutyh* may have a reduced ability to initiate cell death in response to DNA damage; as a result, their germ cells may accumulate even higher levels of ROS-mediated damage, leading to substantially elevated germline C>A mutation rates.

 Our model makes the testable prediction that mice with *D* haplotypes at *Mbd4* should have elevated sensitivity to a variety of mutagenic agents.
-We thus anticipate that future experimental work will be able to more conclusively establish a mechanistic explanation for the epistatic interaction between the mutator loci described in this paper.
+We thus anticipate that future experimental work will be able to more conclusively establish a mechanistic explanation for the epistatic interaction between mutator loci described in this paper.

 ### No indication of causal structural variation or mobile element insertions near the chromosome 6 mutator locus